arokettu/composer-license-manager/docs/enforcement.rst

 Theory
 ======

-The plugin removes non-conforming packages from the package pool before the solver pool.
+The plugin removes non-conforming packages from the package pool before the solver stage.
 That, to my knowledge, is the only stage in Composer 2.x where writing ``composer.lock`` with an invalid set of packages can be prevented.

 Effects